wilsonmar/wilsonmar.github.io/_posts/2021-09-02-aws-networking.md

     Do you really know the above?
 Take <a target="_blank" href="https://learning.oreilly.com/certifications/9780136757078/">Pearson's IP Subnetting exam on OReilly.com</a> [subscription required]

 <hr />

-<a name="CF-VPC"></a>

-## Automatically create VPC using CloudFormation #

-   VPCs are really software-defined networks (SDN).

-   {% highlight text %}
-     "Resources" : {
-        "VPC" : {
-         "Type" : "AWS::EC2::VPC",
-         "Properties" : {
-           "CidrBlock" : "10.0.0.0/16"
-         }
-       },

-       "InternetGateway" : {
-         "Type" : "AWS::EC2::InternetGateway",
-         "Properties" : {
-         }
-       },

-       "AttachGateway" : {
-          "Type" : "AWS::EC2::VPCGatewayAttachment",
-          "Properties" : {
-            "VpcId" : { "Ref" : "VPC" },
-            "InternetGatewayId" : { "Ref" : "InternetGateway" }
-          }
-       },
-   {% endhighlight %}

-   In the CF JSON to define a VPC, CF automatically populates the
-      "VpcId" : { "Ref" : "VPC" },

-      REMEMBER: There is one VPC per Availability Zone.

-   A single Gateway serves all VPCs because that is the address the public DNS resolves corporate host names to.

 <a name="StaticIPs"></a>